seanmull/vimwiki/index.md

 ## Done

+-   [x] Figure out how to connect to the eks cluster in window using wsl may need to ask IT about this?
+-   [x] Remove the rowdatapacket stuff from macygrey
+-   [x] Bring scripts from linux
+-   [x] Bring over the insomnia endpoints
+    -   [x] Remove games from portable that I won't need.
+- [x] Look into getting a different skin for k9s.
+-   [x] Book the massage.
+(Booked for friday at 11:00 am need to wait for confirmation)
+-   [x] Figure out how to fetch branches.
+-   [x] Get debugger to work in windows.
+-   [x] Schedule the pick up of the modem
 -   [x] Figure out how to fix telescope.
 -   [x] Print forms for the modem.
 -   [x] Order another modem with TPG.
 Do this at home.